Lwdthe1/array-datastore/README.md

 9. `hasObjectById()` Check if the store has an object by its id.
 10. `hasPlaceholders()` Checks if the store has placeholder objects.
 11. `clearPlaceholders()` Remove the placeholder objects from the store.
+12. `setBeforeAddProcessor(callbackFunction)` Set a function that will be called before any time an object is added to the store.

 See the tests (`tests/dataStore_test.js`) to see how these methods are used.